Download resource

-Scaffolding involves a teaching and learning cycle that incorporates a sequence of activities that take an explicit approach to the teaching of writing and support increasing learner independence in writing.
-This approach involves helping learners to understand not only the necessary content with particular attention on integrating new vocabulary but the purpose and audience for a text, the text organisation and the associated language features of that text type.
+The approach of scaffolding involves a teaching and learning cycle that incorporates a sequence of activities that take an explicit approach to the teaching of writing and support increasing learner independence in writing.
+This approach helps learners to understand not only the necessary content with particular attention on integrating new vocabulary, but the purpose and audience for a text, the text organisation and the associated language features of that text type.

 All teachers, not just EAL specialists, need a good understanding of the key aspects of text types in order to communicate these clearly to their learners and to ensure learners understand the purpose of the text type and what they might use it for.
 For this reason, teachers need to be able to identify the common text types and the features of these text types that are used in their own subjects and teaching contexts.